ECMA-334 C# Language Specification9.5.3: Declaration directives |

 }

-is valid because the #define directives precede the first token (the namespace keyword) in the source file. end example]
+#define directives precede the first token (the namespace keyword) in the source file. end example]

 #define A